Effect Algebras as Omega-categories: Introduction

 \section{Introduction}

-In the theory of quantum logic, a pervasive structure is that of an effect algebra (or equivalently, that of a D-poset).
-It can be motivated by quantum theoretical arguments, and arises naturally in the study of positive semidefinite operators on Hilbert spaces.
-(Higher) Category theory also plays a key role in the study of quantum logic and quantum physics; there is an abundance of literature on the subject.
+Effect algebras (or equivalently D-posets) have been proposed as suitable structures for quantum logic, since they axiomatize the set of effects or 'fuzzy predicates' on a quantum system (\cite{Effect-Algebras, new-trends}).
+Their prevalence can be motivated by quantum theoretical arguments, and arise naturally in the study of positive semidefinite operators on Hilbert spaces.

+Category theory also plays a key role in the study of quantum theory: prime examples include dagger-compact categories (\cite{ABRAMSKY2009261}) and the ZX-calculus (\cite{picturing}).
+While more speculative, higher category theory is showing promise for applications to quantum field theory (e.g. M. Benini and A. Schenkel's work \cite{homotopical-aqft}) and its relation with cobordisms (e.g. Freed, Hopkins, Lurie and Teleman's work \cite{tqft-compact-lie-groups}).

 In this paper we present a novel link between quantum logic and (strict) higher category theory: every effect algebra gives rise to a strict $\omega$-category.
-We hence give an explicit description of such a construction, and briefly discuss two distinct ways to see how it arises: one is more formal and employs iterated enrichment/internalization, the second is more direct and requires more explicit calculations.
+We give an explicit description of such a construction, discuss how the construction applies in some well-known examples, and sketch a way to tie our work with existing literature on partitions of unity and POVMs.

-Moreover, as we'll see, there is a concrete physical interpretation to the n-cells of such an $\omega$-category in the cases where the effect algebra in question arises from an Hilbert space, which we (briefly) explore as well.